-This Chicken Stroganoff is rich and creamy and so comforting.
-It’s a 30-minute dish packed with seared pieces of chicken, tender sauteed mushrooms and a creamy sauce that’s full of flavor.
-This is a great one pan dish to make for weeknight dinner when you want something fast, easy and delicious.
-This Dairy Free Stroganoff is Grain Free, Gluten Free, Paleo, Whole30, Keto and Specific Carbohydrate Diet Legal.
+This Chicken Stroganoff is rich and creamy and the perfect comfort food.
+It’s a 30-minute dish packed with seared pieces of tender chicken, sauteed mushrooms and a creamy sauce that’s full of flavor.
+This is a great one pan easy dinner that is perfect for weeknight dinner when you want something fast, easy and delicious.
+This easy Chicken Stroganoff recipe is Grain Free, Gluten Free, Paleo, Whole30, Keto, Low Carb and Specific Carbohydrate Diet Legal.

-- This Chicken Stroganoff is incredibly easy to make and comes together in under 30-minutes making it a perfect dish for weeknight dinner that your whole family will enjoy.
+- This homemade Chicken Stroganoff is incredibly easy to make and with a cooking time of less than 30-minutes it is a perfect dish for busy weeknights that your whole family will enjoy.

-- The sauce is so rich and creamy you would have no idea that it’s Dairy Free!
+- The creamy mushroom sauce is so rich and delicious that you would have no idea that it’s Dairy Free!

-- The chicken is moist and tender with a golden crust which makes it a wonderful contrast to the soft mushrooms and rich sauce
+- The tender pieces of chicken are moist with a golden crust which makes it a wonderful contrast to the creamy mushrooms sauce

 - Leftovers of this Dairy Free Stroganoff will last for up to 4 days in the fridge and reheat well

-There are many variations of Stroganoff, however, the basic elements of tender meat, mushrooms, and a tangy creamy sauce remain consistent across all variations.
-This is a healthy spin on the traditional stroganoff which subs coconut cream for sour cream to obtain the same creamy sauce and seared chicken in place of the beef.
+There are many variations of Stroganoff, however, the basic elements of tender meat, mushrooms, and a tangy sauce with a creamy consistency that remains consistent across all variations.
+This is a healthy spin on the traditional beef stroganoff which subs coconut cream for sour cream (or heavy cream) to obtain the same creamy sauce and seared chicken in place of the beef.

-I usually keep it simple and stick with button or cremini mushrooms which I normally have in my fridge.
+I usually keep it simple and stick with button or cremini mushrooms (baby bella) which I normally have in my fridge.
 If you want to switch things up you could alternatively use more earthy mushrooms such as oyster mushrooms, shiitake mushrooms, enoki mushrooms or portobello mushrooms or experiment with a combination of any types that you prefer.